Low-Mileage Car Insurance

 • Living in an urban area with public transit access

-For pay-per-mile programs specifically, these plans work best for drivers who consistently travel very few miles throughout the year.
+Pay-per-mile programs work best for drivers who consistently travel very few miles throughout the year.

 Best Low-Mileage Car Insurance Companies

-We contacted customer service departments at major insurers and analyzed their low-mileage programs to identify the best options.
+We contacted customer service departments at major insurers and analyzed their low-mileage programs.
 Our top picks:

 GEICO